fttlov/JCAdvance/README.md

 Imagine the Joy-Con as an airplane: ZR is the nose, ABXY is the roof.
 Pitch = nose up/down, Yaw = nose left/right.
 Roll — twisting around the nose axis ("screwdriver" gesture).
 Behavior in different modes:
 0 — At Roll > 0, Pitch and Yaw axes skew.
 Requires keeping the Joy-Con level at all times (gyroscope only mode).
 1 — At Roll < 120°, no axis skew occurs.
-At Pitch > 0, wrist twisting (screwdriver) starts controlling Yaw (+accelerometer) 3 — No axis skewing.
+At Pitch > 0, wrist twisting (screwdriver) starts influencing Yaw (+accelerometer) 3 — No axis skewing.
 No screwdriver effect, but aim locks when Pitch > 90° (+accelerometer)

-Differences between modes: <br>
-0 — Wrist rotation always affects aiming regardless of the controller's orientation.
-This means that to move the cursor perfectly horizontally to the left, you must move your wrist or entire arm to the left without twisting your hand at all. <br>
-1 — Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling), but your grip does. <br>
-With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector, but the greater the vertical angle of the gamepad (with the R and ZR buttons pointing closer to the ceiling), the more the ‘screwdriver’ gesture will affect the movement of the cursor/stick along the X-axis  <br>
-3 — Wrist rotation does not matter (within 180 degrees) and no more the screwdriver effect in any grip! <br>
-Designed specifically for the Joy-Con

 Conclusion: With a more or less horizontal grip, Mode "3" provides the best accuracy and predictability for gyro aiming.   <br>
 You can see this for yourself by testing how the mouse cursor behaves in different modes; for example, try drawing an infinity symbol while tilting the gamepad at different angles.  <br>